Participating accommodations only

-Exhibition of historically significant artifacts and stories in a museum dedicated to preserving and promoting the rich history and heritage of the Charlotte County area.
+Exhibition of historically significant artifacts, photos and stories in a museum dedicated to the heritage of the Charlotte County area.
+Free tours.
+Donations accepted.

 Part of every road trip is exploring along the way.
 Each route offers something different, but these are some things to keep an eye out for in the area.